 The statue is actually a copy of the original dark bronze statue and was placed here in 1972, on the 150th anniversary of Singapore’s founding.

 The original statue is nearby, in front of Victoria Memorial Hall at Empress Place.
 Sculpted by Thomas Woolner and unveiled on Jubilee Day on 27 June 1887.
 I only found out about this when I was already back in the Netherlands.
-So now that I’m back here I found it inside the area where the formula 1 race was.
+So the next time I was here I went looking for it and found it inside the area where the formula 1 race was.

 Today, the statue is a national icon and remains a symbol of modern Singapore.